-Ireland’s passport and visa requirements vary for different nationalities so check with your local Irish embassy or consulate before you travel.
-EU citizens need a valid passport or national identity card to enter Ireland and Northern Ireland.
+The Republic of Ireland’s passport and visa requirements vary for different nationalities so check with your local Irish embassy or consulate before you travel.
+EU citizens need a valid passport or national identity card to enter the Republic of Ireland and Northern Ireland.
 Always check what form of ID is required by your individual airline, ferry company or travel agent before travelling.
-Although Ireland is a member of the EU, it is not in the Schengen Area so Schengen visas do not apply.
+Although the Republic of Ireland is a member of the EU, it is not in the Schengen Area so Schengen visas do not apply.

 It is the sole responsibility of the attendee to take care of his / her visa requirements.
 Attendees who require an entry visa must allow sufficient time for the application procedure.
 Attendees should contact the nearest embassy or consulate to determine the appropriate timing of their visa applications.
 It is recommended to apply for a visa at least 3 months in advance of the congress.

-When the conference registration has already been paid, the registration fee minus a handling fee of EUR 50 will be refunded after the congress (no later than 14 days after the congress) if the visa was applied for in time, and proof of this, together with an official notice from the embassy confirming that a visa could not be granted, is forwarded to K.I.T.
-Group.
+If your visa is not granted in time for you to attend the conference and you have paid the registration fee in full, the registration fee minus a handling fee of EUR 50.00 will be refunded not later than 14 days after the congress.
+You will receive this refund if the visa was applied for in time, and proof of this, together with an official notice from the embassy confirming that a visa could not be granted, is forwarded to K.I.T.
+Group (Conference Organiser).

-Anyone coming to Ireland on a visa and wishing to visit Northern Ireland, England, Scotland or Wales, would need a multiple entry Irish visa and a UK visa as well.
+Anyone coming to the Republic of Ireland on a visa and wishing to visit Northern Ireland, England, Scotland or Wales, will need a multiple entry Irish visa and a UK visa as well.

-Your passport must be valid up to the return date of your trip to Ireland.
+Your passport must be valid up to the return date of your trip to the Republic of Ireland.

 You are not sure whether you need a visa?

-Visas when travelling to Ireland and the UK
+Visas when travelling to the Republic of Ireland and the UK

-Ireland is not part of the United Kingdom.
-However, you may be able to visit Ireland for less than 90 days without an Irish visa if you have an eligible United Kingdom Short Stay visa.
-In order to avail of this, you must have landed and gained lawful entry to the United Kingdom on foot of your current United Kingdom visa, prior to undertaking the journey to Ireland.
+The Republic of Ireland is not part of the United Kingdom.
+However, you may be able to visit the Republic of Ireland for less than 90 days without an Irish visa if you have an eligible United Kingdom Short Stay visa.
+In order to avail of this, you must have landed and gained lawful entry to the United Kingdom on foot of your current United Kingdom visa, prior to undertaking the journey to the Republic of Ireland.